FluffyMoses/BeReSo/README.md

 BEst REcipe SOftware

 ### README.md
-The purpose of this software is to organize and categorise photos of articles or recipes, etc.<br>
+The purpose of this software is to organize, photos of articles, recipes, or others.<br>
-The addittional templates make it easy to rename the software and use it for something else, but the main focus will be on the photo recipe management.<br>
+The additional templates make it easy to rename the software and use it for something else, but the main focus will be on the photo recipe management.<br>

 ### Requirements
 <ul>